shenchauhan/Fody/README.md

 # Fody- INotifyPropertyChanged the easy way

-INotifyPropertyChanged is chizelled into every XAML developers brain.
+INotifyPropertyChanged is chiseled into every XAML developers brain.
 It provides amazing data binding power, but it has one drawback for me - code bloat.
 Take for example the code below, it's a class with 3 properties: LastName, FirstName and Age.
 It's a pretty simple class but there is a lot of framework code detracting away from the simplicity.

 ```csharp
     public class PersonWithoutFody : INotifyPropertyChanged